 There are differences between the LG C1 and LG C2, however, to most people they'll likely not be too vast.

-That being said, upgrade and new feature such as a darkroom mode and an increase to the data rate of the HDMI 2.1 ports are welcome - especially the latter for those looking to future-proof.
+That being said, upgrades and new features such as a darkroom mode and an increase to the data rate of the HDMI 2.1 ports are welcome - especially the latter for those looking to future-proof.

 We'd say this is a great go-to choice for those looking for the new 'gold standard' in gaming TVs, but if you want to stick to a budget, LG has another option you may want to check out...

 Best TV for PS5 LG - LG OLED55C1PUB

 Out of all the C1 Series, we think the LG OLED55C1PUB is the real winner thanks to its accessible size and game-led features, which also helps it rank as one of the best LG TVs out there.

 A variable refresh rate, auto-low-latency mode, and NVIDIA G-SYNC work together to practically make this a massive HDMI 2.1 gaming monitor, which is incredibly impressive.